 The challenges faced in 2020 are expected to continue into 2021 and beyond; 2021 is already shaping up to be a very difficult year for library budgets.
 We also understand that publishers need to have more visibility and predictability into future revenue sharing and to have payments be processed as quickly as possible.
 In response, we are introducing some changes to the Revenue Sharing program.
 These changes will impact how your payment amount will be calculated, starting with the 2021 payment that you will receive in the first quarter of 2022.
 Here is a summary of the changes:

-- We will look at the percentage of the Annual Access Fee (AAF) revenue each title earned in 2019 cumulatively across all collections containing it in that year.
+- We will look at the percentage of the Annual Access Fee (AAF) revenue each title earned in 2020 cumulatively across all archive and thematic collections.
 This percentage will be the ongoing base revenue percentage for each title.
-Please note: In 2019, we distributed the highest cumulative payments across all publishers.
+Please note: In 2020, we distributed the highest cumulative payments across all publishers.

-- This base revenue percentage will take into consideration all the collections you may participate in as well as all additional programs, specifically archive journal collections (both specific collections like A&S I and discipline specific collections as well as pooled collections such as the Public Library collection), Corporate Collection, and JPASS.
+- This base revenue percentage will take into consideration all the collections licensed to institutions, specifically archive and thematic journal collections (both specific collections like A&S I and discipline specific collections as well as pooled collections such as the Public Library collection) and Corporate Collection.

-- Each year, we will apply the base revenue percentage for each title against the cumulative AAF revenue received for that title’s collections to arrive at the revenue payment for that title.
+- Each year, we will apply the base revenue percentage for each title against the net AAF revenue received from institutions across the archive and thematic journal collections.

-- For example: If a journal’s base revenue percentage is 0.05% and the journal participates in A&S V, Public Library Collection, JPASS, and Alumni Access, the journal will receive a dollar amount equal to 0.05% of the cumulative AAF revenue for those four collections in the applicable year.
+- For example: If a journal’s base revenue percentage is 0.05%, the journal will receive a dollar amount equal to 0.05% of the net AAF revenue from institutions across the archive and thematic collections in the applicable year.

-- JSTOR will be able to provide revenue updates and future projections at times during the year to assist in your budget planning.
+- JSTOR will also be working to provide revenue updates and future projections at times during the year to assist in your budget planning.

 We will follow up with an updated revenue sharing rider in 2021 around the time we send out your 2020 Revenue Sharing payment.
 Contact us at email@example.com for further questions or concerns.